Algo Trading API for MT4 & MT5

 Connect your broker account to FxSocket.
 We spin up a cloud-hosted MetaTrader terminal and expose it through our API.
 Your bot sends HTTP requests to place orders, check positions, and pull market data.
 WebSocket streams push real-time prices and order updates to your application.

 The entire lifecycle looks like this: you sign up at app.fxsocket.com, enter your MT4 or MT5 broker credentials, and receive an API key within seconds.
-From that point, every operation you would normally perform inside MetaTrader — opening trades, modifying stop-losses, querying account balance, pulling chart data — is available as a straightforward API call to api.fxsocket.com.
-For real-time streaming, connect to ws.fxsocket.com and subscribe to the symbols and events you care about.
+From that point, every operation you would normally perform inside MetaTrader (opening trades, modifying stop-losses, querying account balance, pulling chart data) is available as a straightforward API call to api.fxsocket.com.
+For real-time streaming, open a WebSocket to that same host and subscribe to the symbols and events you care about.

 Example: Place a Trade from Python